optimalhorror/weeball/README.md

 };
 ```

-Plugins receive the full conversation history and can modify any message.
+Plugins receive the conversation history and a `conversationId` string (extracted from request headers).
+They can modify any message.
 The example above modifies only the last user message, but you can transform the entire array however you want.

 Plugins run in alphabetical order.
 Name them with prefixes if order matters:
 - `01-add-context.ts`